-Age of Aircraft (years) Category 2 Aircraft Category 3 Aircraft
+Age of Aircraft (years) Asset-Backed or Sovereign Transactions Transactions neither Asset-Backed nor Sovereign

-1 13 8
+1 10 8.5

-2 12 7
+2 9 7.5

-3 11 6
+3 8 6.5

-4 10 6
+4 7 6

-5 - 8 9 6
+5 - 8 6 5.5

-Over 8 8 5
+Over 8 5 5

-21. SPARE ENGINES AND SPARE PARTS
+20. SPARE ENGINES AND SPARE PARTS

-- a) When purchased, or ordered in connection with the engines to be installed on a new aircraft, the official support for spare engines may be provided on the same terms and conditions as for the aircraft.
-When purchased with new aircraft, the official support for spare parts may be provided on the same terms and conditions as for the aircraft up to a maximum 5% of the net price of the new aircraft and installed engines; Article 21 c) below shall apply to spare parts that exceed the 5% limit. - b) When spare engines are not purchased with a new aircraft, the maximum repayment term shall be: - 1) Eight years for Category 1 aircraft. - 2) Seven years for Category 2 and Category 3 aircraft. - c) When other spare parts are not purchased with a new aircraft, the maximum repayment term shall be: - 1) Five years with a contract value of USD 5 million or more. - 2) Two years with a contract value of less than USD 5 million.
+- a) When purchased, or ordered in connection with the engines to be installed on a new aircraft, the official support for spare engines may be provided on the same terms and conditions as for the aircraft. - b) When purchased with new aircraft, the official support for spare parts may be provided on the same terms and conditions as for the aircraft up to a maximum 5% of the net price of the new aircraft and installed engines; Article 20 d) below shall apply to official support for spare parts in excess of the 5% limit. - c) When spare engines are not purchased with a new aircraft, the maximum repayment term shall be eight years.
+For spare engines with a unit value of USD 10 million or more, provided the transaction meets all requirements under Article 19 of Appendix II, the repayment term shall be 10 years. - d) When other spare parts are not purchased with a new aircraft, the maximum repayment term shall be: - 1) Five years with a contract value of USD 5 million or more. - 2) Two years with a contract value of less than USD 5 million.

-22. CARGO CONVERSION/MAJOR MODIFICATION/REFURBISHING
+21. CONTRACTS FOR CARGO CONVERSION/MAJOR MODIFICATION/REFURBISHING